OPNsenseWireGuardPeerStaleHandshake

 To diagnose the issue, the following steps can be taken:

-1. Check the WireGuard peer status and configuration to ensure that it is correctly set up and enabled.
+1. Check the WireGuard peer configuration to ensure that it is correctly configured and enabled.

-3. Review the WireGuard logs to check for any error messages or hints about the cause of the issue.
+4. Review the WireGuard logs to see if there are any error messages or indications of issues.

 Mitigation #